 Another interesting fact is that Companhia Brasileira de Distribuição owns a 34% stake in Cnova N.V.
 (EPA: CNV), focused on the internet retail.
 CNV currently has a market cap of €2.82B, the 34% stake is worth ~€959M.
 Given the current exchange rate, it is ~$1.019B or ~67% of CBS’s current market cap.

 Given the current price, the company essentially has ~$6 of cash and ~$6 of debt.
 You are getting an estimated yearly EPS of $X, plus the CNV stake worth ~$2 per share.
 You can also expect EPS of ~$1.4 giving it a price-to-earnings a little over 4.

-There are no free lunches, and CBD certainly has some risks that could put some selling pressure on the stock.
+There are no free lunches, and Companhia Brasileira de Distribuição certainly has some risks that could put some selling pressure on the stock.
 By far the biggest risk associated with the company is the currency risk.
-CBD depends on south american countries, whose currency has lost considerable value over the years.
+Companhia Brasileira de Distribuição depends on south American countries, whose currency has lost considerable value over the years.
 The real has been losing value considerably over the past decade.
-In the past 3 years it lost nearly half of its value.
+In the past 3 years, it lost nearly half of its value.

-CBD was also recently fined in BRL10M for showing irregularities on its stores and e-commerce platform.
+CBD was also recently fined BRL10M for showing irregularities on its stores and e-commerce platform.

 Given the significant decline in the stock price, and its consequent rise.
 It leads us to think there is a lot of support around $5 a share.
 The valuation is compelling, as are the growth prospects.
 Although the wholesale subsidiary Assaí is by far a better business, CBD’s price decline presents an opportunity.
-For $6 a share you are essentially getting a business with 0 net debt, expected earnings of ~$1.4 and the stake in CNV valued at ~$2.
+For $6 a share, you are essentially getting a business with 0 net debt, expected earnings of ~$1.4, and a stake in CNV valued at ~$2.
 The stock seems like a screaming buy around the $6.5-$7.